labstreaminglayer/EyeLogic-LSL/README.md

 This README contains a quick guide on how to get eyelogiclsl set up and working on your machine.

 ## Download binaries
 There is a pre-built windows package of the LSL plugin.
-Contact info@eyelogic.de to obtain that package.
+You can download it [here](https://www.eyelogicsolutions.com/downloads).

 ## Compile from source
 In case you prefer to build from source you can also compile EyeLogicLSL yourself.